Race excluded as WH rolls out climate justice screening tool

 Catherine Coleman Flowers, a member of the advisory council who served on a working group that gave the Biden administration recommendations for the tool, said she agrees with the move to exclude race as an indicator.

-She said that this tool is a good start that hopefully will improve with time and that it’s better than creating a tool that includes race as a factor and then gets struck down by the Supreme Court.
-She said “race is a factor, but race isn’t the only factor.”
+She called the tool a good start that will likely improve with time and said including race as a factor risked having the tool struck down by the Supreme Court.

 The screening tool uses 21 factors, including air pollution, health outcomes and economic status, to identify communities that are most vulnerable to environmental and economic injustice.